 Taylor is the commissioner and director of the national Alternative Baseball Organization.
 Taylor created the organization in 2016 in his home state of Georgia, after having been denied opportunities to play baseball growing up due to his autism diagnosis and the perception of what an individual with autism can and cannot accomplish.
 You can learn more about Taylor through his website.

-Each local team is run independently from the national Organization.
+Alternative Baseball® and ABO® are both registered trademarks owned by Alternative Baseball Organization, Inc. Each local team is run independently from the national Organization.
 All rights reserved.